-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or baseline data) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (j) Fire sprinklers for protection of openings NCC Volume One - Clause C3.4 and relevant parts of AS 2118.1 or AS 2118.2 as applicable.
-As prescribed by AS 1851, sections 1 and 2.
-Refer tables 2.4.4.1, 2.4.4.2, 2.4.4.3 and 2.4.4.4 of AS 1851 for monthly, six monthly, yearly and five yearly service schedules for deluge and water spray systems. (k) Fire sprinklers for protection of curtain or panel walls NCC Volume One - Clause 2.5 of standard C1.1and AS 2118.1 or AS 2118.2 as appropriate As prescribed by AS 1851, sections 1 and 2.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (j) Fire sprinklers for protection of openings 1.
+NCC Volume One - clause C3.4 and relevant parts of AS 2118.1 or AS 2118.2 as applicable.
+2. NCC Volume One - clause C3.11 and relevant parts of FPAA101D and FPAA 101H 1.
+As prescribed in AS 1851, sections 1 and 2 for systems installed to AS 2118 2.
+As prescribed in AS 1851 for components from AS 2118 installed in accordance with FPAA010D or FPAA101H (eg sprinkler heads) Refer tables 2.4.4.1, 2.4.4.2, 2.4.4.3 and 2.4.4.4 of AS 1851 for monthly, six monthly, yearly and five yearly service schedules for deluge and water spray systems. (k) Fire sprinklers for protection of curtain or panel walls NCC Volume One - clause 2.5 of standard C1.1and AS 2118.1 or AS 2118.2 as appropriate As prescribed by AS 1851, sections 1 and 2.
 Sprinklers may be installed as part of a full sprinkler system or form a stand-alone system and must be inspected and maintained to the relevant parts of AS 1851 that apply to that system.
 (I) Proscenium curtain deluge system NCC Volume One - Specification H1.3 and.
 AS 2118.1 and AS 2118.3.
 AS 1670.1 (for electrical detection components).
 As prescribed in AS 1851 sections 1, 2 and 6 as relevant.
 Control and actuation of deluge system may be via MJC, wet pilot or fire/smoke detectors, therefore refer to relevant parts of AS 1851 for applicable service requirements. (m) Fire and smoke curtains generally (including at atrium roof).
 In accordance with approved documents Six monthly inspections to check integrity of curtains.
 In addition, for curtain and curtain operation, as prescribed in AS 1851, sections 1 and 13.
 Checking integrity includes checking that there is no damage or deterioration to the curtain or curtain operation and there is minimal smoke leakage around the perimeter of the curtain (check overlapping and edge sealing).
-Refer tables 13.4.1.11 and 13.4.1.12 of AS 1851 for six monthly and yearly routines for mechanical operation of fire curtains and smoke curtains. (n) Alternative solutions - structural fire protection and compartmentation As approved by the relevant authority (insert details on Form 2) As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this standard for information on alternative solutions.
+Refer tables 13.4.1.11 and 13.4.1.12 of AS 1851 for six monthly and yearly routines for mechanical operation of fire curtains and smoke curtains. (n) Performance solutions - structural fire protection and compartmentation - Describe the performance solution List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains information for practitioners and building owners about performance solutions.
+Approved installation standards or construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance routines listed in Column 3.

-3.2 Means of egress
+9.2 Means of egress